 Cultural Resources.
 For this Proposed Action, the Navy determined that the area of potential effects (APE) includes approximately 138 acres and encompasses the entire Naval Station (NAVSTA) Everett facility footprint including the piers (excluding Possession Sound waters) (see Appendix E, National Historic Preservation Act Section 106 Documentation, for a map of the APE attached to the consultation letters).
 The APE was defined broadly to ensure it incorporated all potential construction footprints.
-There are no known archaeological historic properties within the APE, and there is a low probability of encountering intact archaeological deposits and features during ground-disturbing activities due to the amount of fill used to build the landform under NAVSTA Everett.
-In the unlikely event that previously unrecorded archaeological sites are encountered during the construction process, the Navy would stop work in the immediate area and follow the procedures set forth in the Inadvertent Discovery Plan for NAVSTA Everett Installations (Navy, 2020c).
+There are no known archaeological historic properties within the APE, and there is a low probability of encountering intact or disturbed archaeological deposits and features during ground-disturbing activities due to the amount of fill used to build the landform under NAVSTA Everett.
+Although the scientific value of archaeological deposits and features in disturbed soils is reduced compared to nondisturbed sites, this may not lessen the cultural importance to interested tribes.
+In the unlikely event that previously unrecorded archaeological sites are encountered during the construction process, the Navy would stop work in the immediate area and follow the procedures set forth in the Inadvertent Discovery Plan for NAVSTA Everett Installations (NAVSTA Everett, 2024).
 There are also no architectural resources that are listed or potentially eligible for listing in the National Register of Historic Places within the APE.
 New construction, additions, and renovations would have a similar military campus style to the existing setting at NAVSTA Everett and would not substantially change the viewshed of the general area.

 The Navy has determined that there would be no historic properties affected by the Proposed Action or alternatives.
-The Navy sent a letter to the Washington State Historic Preservation Officer (SHPO) requesting agreement with the extent of the APE and seeking agreement with the Navy's finding of no historic properties affected (Appendix E, National Historic Preservation Act Section 106 Documentation).
-The Navy also sent letters to the following tribes during the National Historic Preservation Act Section 106 consultation process (Appendix E): the Stillaguamish Tribe of Indians, Suquamish Tribe, Swinomish
+The Navy sent a letter to the Washington State Historic Preservation Officer (SHPO) requesting agreement with the extent of the APE and seeking agreement with the Navy's finding of no historic properties affected and the SHPO agreed with this determination on February 22, 2024